-Recipient of Conde Nast's #1 City four years running, and recognized by Travel and Leisure and Southern Living Magazines, why would such a small city like Charleston, South Carolina gain so much acclaim against so many worthy competitors?
+Recipient of Conde Nast's #1 City five years running, and recognized by Travel and Leisure and Southern Living Magazines, why would such a small city like Charleston, South Carolina gain so much acclaim against so many worthy competitors?
 The answers lie in the reasons you travel.
 You have a few days to get away from reality and enjoy yourself.
 Not only does Charleston have it all, it has things to enjoy and experience that no other city has.
 Charleston's Finest City Guide is here to help you get the most from your visit.
 We loved Charleston before she became so popular.
 The Charleston area is our home and we're very passionate about sharing her with you.
 If you need help with your visit, please bookmark our site.

 Why are so many visitors and meeting planners continuing to choose Charleston?
 First is the city itself.
 Whether you are planning a vacation, romantic getaway, conference, family or military reunion, Charleston is a living museum of historic places, plantations and homes, each with their own stories.
 You can take tours short or long and enjoy the city all by yourself or in a group with a tour.
 Get up in the morning and walk from your hotel down King Street to the battery and you'll start feeling at home, perhaps imagining what it was like when the streets were covered with horse and carriages, not like those you see today.
 If you want to learn the stories of the many homes and neighborhoods, you can take self-guided walking tours, ride in your car, or experience one of the many guided tours available.
 The homes, gardens, parks, buildings and walk-ways of Charleston are amazingly preserved and restored.
 If you enjoy architecture, we offer an unmatched variety.